karuppasamyhari/Camper-Cafe/README.md

 To run the Camper Cafe project on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/camper-cafe.git`
+1. Clone the repository: `git clone https://github.com/karuppasamyhari/Camper-Cafe.git`
-2. Navigate to the project directory: `cd camper-cafe`
+2. Navigate to the project directory: `cd Camper-Cafe`
 3. Open the `index.html` file in your preferred web browser.

 ## Learning Experience